 - Serious injury or death.

 - Sexual assault or abuse.

-- Violence or threats of violence.
+- Violence or threat of violence.

-- Robbery with threat of violence.
+- Robbery with a threat of violence.

+- Sudden and severe mental health crisis.

 - Sudden or unexpected death or suicide of a work colleague, classmate or teacher.

-- Natural disasters or other major disaster in the community.
+- Natural disasters in the community.

-- the destruction of part, or the whole of the Institute.

-- Major vandalism.

-- Bomb threats or acts of terrorism.

-- High publicity violent crimes.

 - Attempted suicide.